 The Purim Story

 King Achashverosh ruled in Shushan, with his reign extending over 127 provinces.
 He created a lavish banquet lasting 180 days.
 Tapestries of white, turquoise and purple hung from pillars of marble.
 Variegated marble paved the walking paths, and were lined with beds of gold and silver.
 The king decreed that wine should be older than the guest who imbibed it.
 For this ploy, I give credit to the king.
-I wondered why he wished this to be.
-Certainly, any ruler’s position is in constant jeopardy: on the one hand, you must placate your viceroys and ministers to remain popular and in power.
+Certainly, any ruler’s position is in constant jeopardy.
+On the one hand, you must placate your viceroys and ministers to remain loyal.
 On the other hand, a leader’s firm hand must be displayed.
-Aged wine was a solution: The king treated his guests with honor by providing wine older than themselves, a respectful drink, securing his popularity.
+Aged wine was a solution: the king treated his guests with honor by providing wine older than themselves, a respectful drink, securing his popularity.
 But he also kept his officers humble.
 By implication the king said, “This wine was around long before you.”
 Reminding one of a time when he was not yet around is quite humbling, and an affective maneuver to keep subjects in check.